minmincg/house_pricing_analysis/README.md

 We will create a visualization in HTML coding with the use of Python Flask, HTML/CSS and JavaScript.

+## Relevant questions:
+* Did I buy my house above or below the market price?
+* Did I sell my house above or below the market price?
+* What is the price at which I could sell my house according to the market?

 ## Housing database
 The chosen data has been downloaded from Kaggle.
 The purpose of the dataset is to collect information about the houses that participated in the real estate market in Austin, Texas, in the latest years.